wes1350/wes1350.github.io/_posts/2021-01-20-superiorbettingsystem.md

 Ok, that was much quicker.
 With a bit of practice, you'll get fast at it very quickly.

-Let's highlight one thing in particular: when you're bidding or buying (i.e. saying "I'm X bid" or "take 'em!"), you are hoping the actual value is *higher* than the proposed price: you're "bidding" a lower price for a higher-value item (the contract) in order to make a profit.
-Similarly, when you're "taking" (i.e. saying "I'm at X" or "sold!"), you're hoping the actual value is *lower* than the price, in order to make a profit.
+Let's highlight one thing in particular: when you're bidding or buying (i.e. saying "X bid" or "take 'em!"), you are hoping the actual value is *higher* than the proposed price: you're "bidding" a lower price for a higher-value item (the contract) in order to make a profit.
+Similarly, when you're "taking" (i.e. saying "at X" or "sold!"), you're hoping the actual value is *lower* than the price, in order to make a profit.

 To drive this concept home, let's look at a few more examples.

 ### Example: Betting on the World Cup

 > Alice: Hey Bob, Brazil's looking pretty strong for this year's World Cup...
-I'm 20 bid they win the whole thing for $100.
+20 bid they win the whole thing for $100.

 > Bob: Sold!